FlusherDock1/Gutenberg/readme.md

 ## Working with source js code

-If you want add some features you can work with source files of Laraberg in `/plugins/reazzon/gutenberg/formwidgets/gutenberg/assets/resources`, to setup all environment follow these steps:
+If you want to add some features you can work with source files of Laraberg in `/plugins/reazzon/gutenberg/formwidgets/gutenberg/assets/resources`, to set up all environment follow these steps:

 1. Clone Gutenberg rep.:
 `git clone https://github.com/WordPress/gutenberg.git gutenberg`